 What are the effects of a successful application?

-Once your application for IDRP has been green-lit, you will enjoy the following privileges:
+Once your application for IDRP has been green-lit, the following will occur:

-• All credit card privileges with all banks, whether current or delinquent, will be cancelled, and all accounts shall be included in the program.
+- All credit card privileges with all banks, whether current or delinquent, will be canceled, and all accounts shall be included in the program.

-• New application for new credit facility will not be entertained while there are accounts still enrolled in the program.
-Customer has to fully pay or complete the program before he/she can apply for a new credit facility.
+- New applications for credit card will not be entertained while there are accounts still enrolled in the program.
+The customer has to fully pay or complete the program before he/she can apply for a new card.

-• The bank may also impose its right to offset any amount due and payable against the primary debtor’s deposit account with primary creditor, if there is any.
+- The bank may also impose its right to offset any amount due and payable against the primary debtor’s deposit account with the primary creditor if there is any.
 Only the remaining balance after the offset shall be applied under the IDRP.

 What will be the interest and terms of payment?

 Each successful applicant will be assessed individually, so depending on their outstanding debt as well as their current financial capability, they will get a term best suited for their needs.

 The interest rates can be as low as 0% and have a ceiling of up to 1.5%.
 Meanwhile, terms of payment can range between 12 and 60 months and, in extreme cases, can go up to 10 years.